GeoGrivas/Blazor.DataGrid/README.md

 <li>Multi record selection (Shift + Click select all to clicked,Ctrl + Click add clicked to selection)</li>
 </ul>

+You can see a live demo of the examples here https://blazor.adventurouscoding.com/gridpage

 Most basic Grid setup

 ```c#